autocrossblog/autocrossblog.github.io/_posts/2008-03-31-paint-and-assembly-working-on-the-new-motor.md

 permalink: paint-and-assembly-working-on-the-new-motor
 image:
 categories: [ 240z, datsun ]
+description: Discover the progress on restoring a classic L28ET motor with our latest blog.
+We cover oil pan rework, exhaust painting, and more.
 ---

 ## Last Week's Progress with Dad and Today's Motor Work

 ### Oil Pan: